fau-is/IntroCS/Section3/Examples/Cinema/README.md

 # Cinema

-Imagine that you run a cinema.
+Imagine that you run a small  cinema.
 Per....

 {% next "Explanation %}